mtzamanpk/LinkedOut/_documentation/prd.md

 ## Project Overview
 **Name:** Simplify & Dumb-Down LinkedIn Post Rewriter Extension
-**Description:** A solo-built React-based browser extension that ingests LinkedIn post content and automatically rewrites it into simpler vocabulary, shorter sentences, and a lightly “dumber” tone—ideal for conveying information in a casual, laid-back style.
+**Description:** A solo-built React-based browser extension that **automatically detects LinkedIn posts, rewrites them in-place** into simpler vocabulary, shorter sentences, and a lightly “dumber” tone using the Gemini API, and **displays the rewritten content directly within the LinkedIn feed as an overlay or replacement.**

 ---

 ## 1. Goals & Objectives
-- **Primary Goal:** Allow a single developer to build and ship a React-based extension that transforms professional‐sounding LinkedIn posts into an intentionally simplified, casual tone.
+- **Primary Goal:** Allow a single developer to build and ship a React-based extension that **seamlessly integrates with the LinkedIn feed to automatically transform** professional‐sounding posts into an intentionally simplified, casual tone, **modifying the displayed content directly.**
 - **Objectives:**
   1. **Accuracy:** Preserve original meaning and key takeaways.
   2. **Simplicity:** Reduce average sentence length by ~30%.